tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Event parameters
 Add event parameters manually or via dataLayer for a specific event.
 The parameters will be added in the `event_data` object in the payload.

-If a parameter has the same name as another, it can override or be overridden depending on where it was set.
+Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.

 This is the hierarchy of event parameter importance: